fulkast/SelfDrivingCarND/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][image2]

 To augment the data sat, I also flipped images and angles thinking that this would help mitigate the bias in the driving data caused by the counter-clockwise nature of track 1.
-For example, here is an image that has then been flipped:
+For example, here is an image that has then been flipped.
+This example also shows a scenario where the car is trained to recover from steering away from the center-line of the road:

 ![alt text][image6]
 ![alt text][image7]